kawabata/ids-check/README.md

 *Files* should be tab-separated `Identifier vs IDS' data.
 When multiple files are specified, they are all checked against each other.

-Each file is assumed that, in each tab-separated line, an identifier and an IDS are placed at *first* and *second* column, respectively.

-If an identifier or an IDS are **not** placed in such column position, you can specify columns by attaching ",num,num" at the end of each file.
+If an identifier or an IDS are **not** placed in proper columns, you can specify columns by attaching **",num,num"** at the end of each file.

 For example, if your IDS data contains identifier and IDS in 1st and 3rd columns, as